Appearance

 Console and kubectl work on the same service list

-The Services page shows the live services that currently exist in the namespace.
+The Services page shows the live services in the namespace.

 That includes services created from the console and services created with kubectl.